WeblateOrg/weblate/docs/admin/install/docker.rst

     Configures the logging of the database queries verbosity.

+.. envvar:: WEBLATE_LOG_GELF_HOST

+   .. versionadded:: 5.9

+   Configures remote logging using GELF TCP connection.
+Can be used to integrate with Graylog.

+.. envvar:: WEBLATE_LOG_GELF_PORT

+   .. versionadded:: 5.9

+   Use custom port for :envvar:`WEBLATE_LOG_GELF_HOST`, defaults to 12201.

 .. envvar:: WEBLATE_SITE_TITLE

     Changes the site-title shown in the header of all pages.